In this article

 Exposure to hazardous substances can result in short-term (acute) or long-term (chronic) ill health.
 According to the HSE, thousands of workers suffer from ill health, such as from asthma, cancer and dermatitis, as a result of exposure to hazardous substances every year.
 These diseases are a cost to industries, individuals and society.
 In fact, the HSE estimate that the costs run into millions of pounds every year.

-For a more detailed look at what COSHH is, you can read our full guide, which can be found here.
+For a more detailed look at what COSHH is, you can read our full guide, which can be found in our knowledge base.

 Is COVID-19 a hazardous substance?